mahtin/draft-levy-edns0-subnet-via-mapped-addressing/README.md

 > IPv4 addresses to 24 bits.
 56 bits are recommended for IPv6, based on
 > [RFC6177].

-This proposal allocates an IPv6 /32 block and publishes a geographic mapping of the client IP address into a pre-defined IPv6 address within that /32 block.
+This proposal allocates an IPv6 block and publishes a geographic mapping of the client IP address into a pre-defined IPv6 address within that block.

-## Examples

-`Server-ID: JFK`

-`Server-ID: 2334677359553192-SIN`

 ## building txt and html files